 Kisslinger was one of the elite takeaway defenders in the game and one of the major catalysts to Towson’s epic run to the 1991 NCAA Final.
+While he played briefly with the Lizards in 2001, he never had the opportunity to have a long pro career.
 If both he and Ric Beardsley played in today’s game, they would be two of the top defenders in the league.
-Their style of play was built for the PLL before the PLL was even a thing.
+Their style of play and personality was built for the PLL before the PLL was even a thing.

 Dave Morrow – Princeton